AdrianNunez/AdrianNunez.github.io/_posts/2017-03-02-caffe-to-keras.md

 * First, I have 2 arrays of layer names.
 If you change the layer names in the VGG16 of Keras to adapt it to Caffe's names you can skip this.
 * Then, we will do 2 loops: one for the convolutional layers and the other for the fully connected layers.

-The first loop goes loading the weights we saved in the 'caffedata.h5' file into the variables w2 and b2 (weights and biases, respectively). w and b have the original values of the VGG16.
-I use them to get the shape. so, fist important change: remember the image dimensions order, we have to use a transpose operation of the numpy module (previously called permute) to get the correct permutation of dimensions.
+The first loop goes loading the weights we saved in the 'caffedata.h5' file into the variables w2 and b2 (weights and biases, respectively).
+First important change: remember the image dimensions ordering: we have to use a transpose operation of the numpy module (previously called permute) to get the correct permutation of dimensions.
 We also need to flip the values of the dimensions width and height.
 I found this explanation in this [post](https://gab41.lab41.org/taking-keras-to-the-zoo-9a76243152cb#.es7mhsx34).
 Check it out for more details.

 Next, we cast b2 to a numpy array so that both w2 and b2 have the same format.
 To set this weights we use the 'get_layer' function of the model (with the name in Keras), get the parameter (W or b) and use 'set_value' to set our weights.